 The Framework opens the way for librarians, faculty, and other institutional partners to redesign instruction sessions, assignments, courses, and even curricula; to connect information literacy with student success initiatives; to collaborate on pedagogical research and involve students themselves in that research; and to create wider conversations about student learning, the scholarship of teaching and learning, and the assessment of learning on local campuses and beyond."

-Both faculty and librarians provide information literacy instruction starting with the First Year Experience (FYE) course and continuing through the academic programs with integrated instruction and in-class sessions by librarians.
+Both faculty and librarians provide information literacy instruction starting with MCC Essentials and continuing through the academic programs with integrated instruction and in-class sessions by librarians.

 Please contact the library if you are interested in working with a librarian to create information literacy instruction for your course.
 We can come to your classroom or you can arrange to bring your class to the Library Instruction Lab (if available).